checkly/docs.checklyhq.com/site/content/docs/private-locations/checkly-agent-guide.md

 The Checkly Agent is a container-based tool that enables private locations in Checkly.
 The agent runs on your infrastructure in a container and runs checks on behalf of the Checkly application.
 Since the agent is local to your infrastructure, checks can run against any application accessible from the agent via HTTPS or HTTP.

-Here's how private locations work:

-A private location is similar to our existing public locations, but you have control over it.
-A private location can be in your own segregated network,  on-premises or cloud-based.
-You need one or more Checkly agents installed in that location/network with access to your applications.
-Checks are configured and scheduled in the Checkly cloud-based web UI as usual, but selecting a private location runs the check on the agent(s) in your infrastructure.
-Agents are stateless and ephemeral.
-As long as you have at least one operational agent, checks will run in your private location.
-Adding more agents will distribute the load and improve resilience and performance automatically.

 Here are the requirements before you get started:

 - The API key received when creating a private location in the Checkly account settings page